joshburkard/OpsGenie/README.md

 ## Examples

+you can start with this simple examples. other examples are under each function description.

 ### define the connection to OpsGenie

-yoz can define a HashTable with the connection parameters
+yoy can define a HashTable with the connection parameters

 ```PowerShell
 $OpsGenieConnection = @{